OliverCutting/habit-tracker/README.md

 2. Run `make setup` to install dependencies
 3. Run `make flask` to test site on localhost

-All development must be made on a new branch and have a pull request submitted on completion.
+All development must be made on a new branch, pass super-linter workflow and have a pull request submitted on completion.